 Why keep records?

 A colony is a complex organism of tens of thousands of bees.
-The sophisticated behaviors that occur within the beehive are not always evident during an inspection.
-It is often a gradual trend, rather than a rapid change, that will act as a clue for the beekeeper that something is amiss.
+The sophisticated behaviors occurring within the beehive are not always evident during an inspection.
+It is often a gradual trend, rather than a rapid change, that will provide the clue to the beekeeper that something is amiss.

 Tracking by queen